GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

         - **start** - _required_ - Date the video should begin playing.
 The format will be `year-month-day`.
         - **end** - _required_ - Date the video should end displaying.
 The format will be `year-month-day`.
         - **tiNumber** - This value is internal to GSTV.
 This value needs to be passed back to GSTV on the ProofofPlayPacket.
-        - **dayparts** - An array that specifies specifc times of the day that a video should play.
+        - **dayparts** - An array that specifies specific times of the day that a video should play.
 If no daypart is present, the video should play without regard to time.
           - **start** - _if daypart array exists this is required_ - Local site time (24 hour time) in which the asset should start playing if daypart is present.
-The format will be 'hours:mins'.
+The format will be 'HH:MM'.
           - **end** - _if daypart array exists this is required_ - Local site time (24 hour time) in which the asset should stop playing if daypart is present.
-The format will be 'hours:mins'.
+The format will be 'HH:MM'.

 ### Additional Fields in Invenco Responses
 - **notificationType** - A String indicating the step in the update process to which this notification refers.